codebysamaah/Mini-ServiceNow-Workflow-System-Python-CLI/README.md

 ### Managers
 - Login with username and password
 - View all employee requests
-- Approve or reject requests
-- Add comments to requests
+- Approve, reject, or add comments to requests
 - Generate summary reports

 ## **CLI Navigation**